 Caution!
-Once it is set up and saved, you cannot delete a chart of accounts and you cannot edit it after you have entered a transaction.
+Once you set up and save a chart of accounts, you cannot delete it and you cannot edit it after you enter a transaction.
 Contact Customer Support or your business partner if you need more information.

 Note: Unless you have prior experience setting up general ledgers, it is a good idea to choose a pre-built chart of accounts.